-Step 4: Testing and refining your template
+Step 4: Testing and refining your prototype

-The templates on this web site are not final versions, and your adaptation won't be final either.
+The prototype stories on this web site are not final versions, and your adaptation won't be final either.
 Try it out and keep it flexible.
 You might tell your version to ten people without telling it twice in exactly the same way.
 You might also publish a version in print, which does make it seem final.
 However, even then it is good to think of a second edition.

 While the story can be written and read, it is really meant to be remembered and told.
 It need not be memorized and quoted exactly.
-Good storytellers can do amazing things with stories as good as your adapted story will be.
+Good storytellers can do amazing things with stories that are as good as your adapted story will be.

-Learning community of template adapters (Facebook)
+Learning community of prototype adapters

-Why the templates were created
+Why the prototypes were created